Content Map Terms

 - Find out if you need extra oxygen or help with breathing (mechanical ventilation).

-- Find out if you are receiving the right amount of oxygen when you are using oxygen in the hospital.
+- Find out if you are getting the right amount of oxygen when you are using oxygen in the hospital.

-- Measure the acid-base level in the blood of people who have heart failure, kidney failure, uncontrolled diabetes, sleep disorders, severe infections, or after a drug overdose.
+- Measure the acid-base level in the blood of people who have heart failure, kidney failure, uncontrolled diabetes, sleep disorders, or severe infections or who have had a drug overdose.

 How To Prepare